andreaangiolillo/SparseMatrix/README.md

 # SparseMatrix

-This software implemets the resolution of sparse matrixs by using the followinG library of Python:
+This software implements the resolution of sparse matrices by using the followinG library of Python:

 1)Numpy